Stinnett-Associates/azucar-sa/README.md

 <h2> Quick Start: Running the Tool</h2>

 1. Determine which element from the Azure environment will be run via the script.
 The default value is ```All```.
+	* Please note.
+If you have IE or Edge open and authenticated to Azure or Office 365, the script will use your cached token.
+If you need to change to an administrative Azure account, close your IE or Edge windows, or logout of Azure/Office 365 inside of IE and/or Edge.

 ![5](https://raw.githubusercontent.com/Stinnett-Associates/azucar-sa/master/Images/5.PNG)

-2. Run the script based on the specific file to be audited by entering the following command, based on the output file format.
+1. Run the script based on the specific file to be audited by entering the following command, based on the output file format.
 Example Scripts:

   ```
   .\azucar-sa.ps1 -ExportTo CSV -Analysis All